For parents

 Can I choose which house my child goes to?

-Unfortunately, not, places on breaks are allocated according to your geographical area.
-Both houses are equally amazing and have similar facilities that are supervised by wonderful staff teams.
+Unfortunately, no. Break places are allocated based on geographical area.
+Both houses offer similar facilities and are supported by experienced and caring staff teams.

 How can I contact my child while they are at Honeypot